Epicguru/InGameWiki/EditingAutogenPages.md

 Inside the file, you need to specify tags and content just like with external files.
 If you have not read the external files documentation yet, read it now.

-The format for editing existing pages is identical to external pages, except that certain tags are disabled, such as Icon or Description because those are generated from the Def.
+The format for editing existing pages is identical to external pages, except that certain tags are disabled, such as Title.
 You do not need to specify a page ID.

 # Example complete file
 Assuming you have a def called `LaserGun`, here is the file `Thing_LaserGun.txt`: